nuvla/api-client-go/README.md

 }
 ```

-Generic usage for NuvlaClient with detailled configuration:
+Generic usage for NuvlaClient with detailed configuration:

 ```go
 package main